Public Security Police (Syria)

-Police system
+History

 A Syrian police car bonnet, showing official emblem of the Damascus metro police.

 The person who manages the police is the Director General, whose superior is the Minister of Interior through the Criminal Security Directorate.
 Special metropolitan police forces are in Damascus, Aleppo, and other major cities overseen directly by the Director General.

 Alongside with other Directorates, the Ministry of Interior controls the Internal Security Forces, through the Criminal Security Directorate, which is organized into six separate divisions of police forces under a Director General: Administrative Police (Public Order Police), Emergency Police, Traffic police (whose official Day is on 4 May), Criminal Investigations, Human Trafficking Department, Electronic Criminal Branch and Riot police, as well as a fanfare and the Khan al-Asal Police Academy.
 The Internal Security Forces Day is on 29 May, the anniversary of French forces shelling the Parliament building in Damascus in 1945.

 The internal security is partially separated from the police, the main internal security agencies of Interior Ministry are: Political Security Directorate and General Intelligence Directorate.

 The Public Security Police collapsed in 2024 with the fall of the Assad regime and flight of Bashar al-Assad.
 The Hay'at Tahrir al-Sham brought its police force from Idlib to maintained order and security in the country.
-The new de-facto rulers of Syria, Syrian Transitional Government, are making preparations to drastically reorganise Syria's police force.
+The new de facto rulers of Syria, Syrian Transitional Government, are making preparations to drastically reorganise Syria's police force.